OFF

 Stay with the group

-To ensure a safe and secure trekking experience to the Everest Base Camp via Jiri, it is highly recommended to obtain travel insurance.
-As you embark on your journey, you may face various challenges like altitude sickness, harsh weather, accidents, and flight cancellations.
-By purchasing travel insurance, you will have coverage in case of any unforeseen events and enjoy a worry-free trekking adventure.
-Specialist travel insurance would be required to guarantee you are adequately insured.
 In addition to covering medical expenses and trip cancellation, please ensure that all activities and destinations in the itinerary are included in your policy, specifically mountaineering or alpinism.
-Coverage in the event of emergency helicopter evacuation, medical treatment, and hospitalization in case of injury, or death is mandatory.
+Coverage in the event of emergency helicopter evacuation, medical treatment, and hospitalization in case of injury or death is mandatory.

-At Access Nepal, we recommend that you do your own research to select the insurance company.
-A valid proof of your insurance certificate should be brought along during the trek.
-While we don’t have any affiliations with insurance providers, we’re happy to offer advice and assistance if you need help understanding your insurance policies or selecting an insurer.
-Please note that the insurance policy is a contract between you and the insurance company and we cannot be held responsible for any dispute between you and your insurance company.
-Failure to provide proof of insurance may prevent you from joining your program and you wouldn’t be eligible for a refund.
+Please note that the insurance policy is a contract between you and the insurance company, and we cannot be held responsible for any dispute between you and your insurance company.
+Failure to provide proof of insurance may prevent you from joining your program, and you wouldn’t be eligible for a refund.

-In the event of a rescue/evacuation situation, your guide will be handling your rescue situation in coordination with the base office.
-In case an evacuation situation arises, the helicopter companies are contacted immediately.
-However, due to recent changes in regulations, rescue helicopters can only respond to a rescue call once the Guarantee of Payment (GOP) is received from the client’s insurance company.
-It is therefore mandatory to carry with you a summary of your insurance policy containing the policy number and details along with the Specialty Assistance (24/7) helpline number.
-Please, make sure you share the insurance policy information with us before you depart for the trek.
+It is therefore mandatory to carry with you a summary of your insurance policy containing the policy number and details, along with the Specialty Assistance (24/7) helpline number.
+Please, make sure you share the insurance policy information with us before you depart for the Jiri to Everest Base Camp trek.

 Disclaimer (Disruption due to Weather or other unforeseen conditions, Possible change in the itinerary)

-We do our best to ensure the above itinerary is adhered to, but cannot fully assure you of the same.
-The conditions in the remote Himalayan regions can be volatile, and susceptible to unforeseen weather changes and natural disasters, rendering the existing trails unsafe and may also affect the health of the trekkers.
-In case of any emergencies due to the afore-mentioned reasons or any other, you are requested to respect any decision that your team leader (guide) makes which is in the best interest of your safety.
-We humbly request for your full co-operation should such a situation arise.
+We do our best to ensure the above Jiri to Everest Base Camp trek itinerary is adhered to, but we cannot fully assure you of the same.
+The conditions in the remote Himalayan regions can be volatile and susceptible to unforeseen weather changes and natural disasters, rendering the existing trails unsafe and may also affect the health of the trekkers.

 Flight Delays

-Kindly note that the weather condition of both Kathmandu and Lukla is taken into consideration before all Kathmandu-Lukla-Kathmandu flights are given the green signal.
-Delays of a few hours and even cancellations due to unsafe weather conditions and visibility are not uncommon.
-We request your patience in such circumstances.
-However, if possible, we can arrange for helicopter services, if you are willing to pay for the extra cost.
 We recommend that you arrange for at least a few extra days before your return flight.
-In the event of the flight being canceled prior to your trip, we make arrangements for extra nights of accommodation in a hotel in Kathmandu for as many days as needed, the additional costs to be borne by the client.
-If the unfavorable condition prolongs to the extent of affecting your trekking, you are welcome to select an alternative package to other areas of Nepal.
+In the event of the flight being canceled prior to your trip, we will make arrangements for extra nights of accommodation in a hotel in Kathmandu for as many days as needed, the additional costs to be borne by the client.

 Luggage Capacity for domestic flight

-The baggage capacity for the domestic flight will be 15 kg in total i.e.
+The baggage capacity for the domestic flight will be 15 kg in total, i.e.

 Luggage: 10 Kg